LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

       - `<endPage>`
          - The end page of the daily Congressional Record section.
 - `<text>`
-      - Container for section textx.
+      - Container for section text.
 A `<text>` element may include the following children:
   - `<item>`
       - Container for an entire issue item.
 An `<item>` element may include the following children:
       - `<part>`